-In the past two years, I've started taking a stab at designing real-life products.
+In the past few years, I've started taking a stab at designing real-life products.
 This has primarily included t-shirts printed by Cotton Bureau, stickers, and a handful of limited-run posters available locally in Denton, TX.
 Some are available for purchase, and are linked below.

 Inspired by the classic Susan Kare icon, this happy iPhone icon is a counterpart to the sad iPhone that I use on my error pages on this very site!
 One of my favorite pixel art pieces I've done.
 Printed as a series of limited edition prints in six bright colors, as well as a Sad iPhone counterpart in “Shuttle Gray”.
 Available soon, follow me on Twitter to hear when they’re available.

 A minimalist skyline shirt, designed to honor the men and women who lost their lives or were injured during the Dallas shooting in 2016.
 All profits were donated to the Russ Martin Foundation to support the families of fallen police officers and firefighters in DFW.
 I also made a personal contribution matching the donations from the profits of the shirt.
 After a reprint, this shirt is by far my most successful design and has resulted in over $1,200 in donations.
 If you want your own, sign up and say you want to see it come back!